 When you're placed in the Brig, you'll receive a notification (by email and any other channels you've set up in your notification preferences).
 This notification includes the reason and information about when you can appeal.

-The Brig isn't permanent.
-Once your waiting period is over, you can submit an appeal to staff apologizing for the behaviors and explaining what steps you are taking to ensure those behaviors do not happen again.
+In most cases, the Brig isn't permanent.
+Once your waiting period is over, you can submit an appeal to staff explaining your situation and what steps you're taking to ensure the behavior doesn't happen again.
 Staff will review it and decide whether to restore your access.

 For a step-by-step guide on the appeal process, see Submitting an Appeal.